oconnor663/jacko.io/posts/async_three.md

 there's already a way to tell the main loop not to sleep: `Waker`!

-We've been using [`futures::task::noop_waker`] to supply a dummy `Waker` since Part Two.
+We've been using [`futures::task::noop_waker`] to supply a dummy `Waker` since Chapter Two.
 When `Sleep` was the only source of blocking, there was nothing for the `Waker` to communicate, and all we needed was a placeholder to satisfy the compiler.
 But things have changed.
 Our `wrap_with_join_state` function is already invoking `Waker`s correctly when tasks finish, and now we want those `Waker`s to _do something_.
 How do we make our own `Waker`?